citp/privacy-policy-historical/z/zi/zip/zipform.com.md

 relating to a client, customer, purchaser or seller into a form in zipForm® during a real estate transaction.
 Non-Personal Information
 We also collect non-personal information.
-Non personal information is information that does not permit direct association with any specific individual.
+Non personal information is aggregated information and other information that does not permit direct association with any specific individual.
 We may collect, use and disclose non-personal information for any purpose except as prohibited by law.
 For example, we may collect information relating to your activities on our website, your use of our products and services and information you enter into certain fields within our products such as a zip code.
 If we combine your non-personal information with your personal information, we will treat the combined information as personal information.
 Cookies and Other Technologies
 Our website and some of our online products and services, email messages and advertisements may use cookies and other technologies to collect information about your use of our website, products and